apache/activemq-website/src/components/classic/documentation/timestampplugin.md

 `ttlCeiling`|`0`|When not zero, this value (in ms) limit the expiration time.
 `zeroExpirationOverride`|`0`|When not zero this value (in ms) will override the expiration time for messages that do not have an expiration already set.

-To enable the TimeStampPlugin add the following to your ActiveMQ Classic Broker configuration.
+To enable the TimeStampPlugin add the following to your ActiveMQ Broker configuration.

 Example:
 ```